decompals/decompedia/resources/guides/assembly-patterns.md

 C code:
 > if (wrk > 0xE8 && wrk < 0xF6)

 One might be tempted to translate this as `if (wrk - 0xE9 < 0xD)`, but this is actually an optimised check to see if the variable is between 0xE8 and 0xF6.
-0xE9 is one lower than the lower bound, and 0xF6 - 0xE8 = 0xE, which is one more than the range.
+0xE9 is one higher than the lower bound, and 0xF6 - 0xE8 = 0xE, which is one more than 0xD.